SvenEichelsheimer/filegazer/README.md

 | isLink | {true,false} - is it an embedded code (false) or the name of a script (true)? |
 | isRestExecute | {true,false} - may the script be called via the Rest API?
 Example: curl http://localhost:8080/filegazer/execute/Doc2txt |

+If a FileGazerScript is started by the scheduler, it is ensured that a script is only executed once at any one time.
+On the other hand, different scripts can be executed in parallel.

 ## Installation, setup and starting